How to Use Umami with Astro: Complete Guide

 Step-by-step guide to integrating Umami with your Astro website.

 Umami is an open-source, privacy-focused web analytics tool that gives you the data you actually need without the bloat of Google Analytics.
 No cookies, no personal data collection, and full GDPR compliance out of the box.
-You can self-host it for free or use their cloud service for $9 per month.
+You can self-host it for free or use their cloud service, which has a free Hobby tier and a paid Pro plan at $20 per month for 1 million events (check umami.is/pricing for current numbers).

 For Astro sites, Umami is a particularly good fit.
-The tracking script is under 2KB, it does not slow down your pages, and you do not need a cookie consent banner.
+The tracking script is tiny, roughly 4.6KB minified and about 2.2KB gzipped over the wire (measured against the Umami Cloud script on 2026-05-30), so it does not slow down your pages, and you do not need a cookie consent banner.
 Setup takes about five minutes.

 Prerequisites